 Click below to embark on a 360° tour of PEM's Sean M. Healey Family Gallery of Asian Export Art.
 Just click on the rings to move throughout the space and use your mouse or keyboard to zoom in/out and to look all around.

-From the 17th to 19th centuries, luxuries made in Asia such as translucent Chinese porcelain, fine Indian textiles, and glittering Japanese lacquer, were superior to anything the rest of the world could produce.
-Europeans and Americans went to great lengths to amass collections of this exported finery.
-Now known as Asian Export Art, these objects connected societies and created a complex global economy that continues to shape our world to this day.
+Beginning in the 16th century, many luxuries made in Asia such as translucent Chinese porcelain, fine Indian textiles, and glittering Japanese lacquer were superior to anything the rest of the world could produce.
+Merchants across the globe went to great lengths to acquire these spectacular commodities.
+Now known as Asian export art, these objects connected societies and created a complex global economy that continues to shape our world to this day.

-PEM’s Asian Export art collection, foremost in the world, explores cross-cultural exchange as a catalyst for creativity and celebrates the interplay of commerce and creative expression.
-More than 200 works of art made in diverse media by artists in China, Japan, and South Asia, demonstrate the beauty and ingenuity of transcultural objects that are created through blending artistic traditions, materials, and technologies.
-Porcelain, textiles, tea, ivory, and silver were the focus of intensive trade activity between East and West and the legacy of these exchanges continue through today in both positive and negative ways.
-For the first time, PEM’s Asian Export Art installation will examine the long tail effect of the opium trade and how it has contributed to today’s opioid crisis.
+PEM’s Asian Export Art collection, foremost in the world, explores cross-cultural exchange as a catalyst for creativity and celebrates the interplay of commerce and creative expression.
+The gallery features more than 200 works of art made in diverse media by artists in China, Japan, and South Asia.
+These transcultural objects demonstrate the beauty and ingenuity that can be created through blending artistic traditions, materials, and technologies.
+Porcelain, textiles, tea, ivory, and silver were the focus of intensive trade activity between Asia and the rest of the world.
+The new installation also addresses the uncomfortable truth that many of these works of art were originally purchased with profits derived from the illegal opium trade.
+During the 1800s, millions of Indian and Chinese lives were devastated by opium, a foreshadowing of today’s opioid crisis.

-Share your impressions on social media using the hashtag #AsianExportArt
+Share your impressions on social media using the hashtag #PEMAsianExportArt

 ...touches on truths at once particular and universal, inspiring and sobering." - Wall Street Journal